-The sergeants yawns before replying.
+The sergeant yawns before replying.
 “Yeah, I’ve got a feel Sir.
 In fact it’s probably more than that.
 I think I’ve seen all I’m going to need.”

-The man pauses, as if he is exacerbated by the request.
-“Well Sir, with all due respect” he starts again.
-Evan hates that expression.
+The man pauses, as if exacerbated by the questions.
+“Well Sir, with all due respect,” he starts again.
+Evan hates the expression.
 Nothing ever good comes after it.
-Basically, if you have to preface what you’re about to say with that, you probably shouldn’t say it at all.
+If you have to preface what you’re about to say with it, you probably shouldn’t say it at all.
 “This is a joke.”

 “Yeah, it is.
 Y’all are running around here half assed doing half assed shit.
 You would’ve been smoked if you were here in 2003.
-And then you’re doing what?
+And you’re doing what?
 Passing out chickens?
-I heard our first platoon is going to be pumping shit?
-And y’all think you’ve got it hard?
+I heard our first platoon is going to be pumping shit today?
+Y’all think you’ve got it hard?
 This is a waste of our time.
 A unit such as ours shouldn’t be assigned to things so trivial.
 Y’all might have settled for this, but I’m gonna have to say something to our CO.
-We can’t settle, we’re too good at what we do.”
+We can’t settle for this.
+We’re too good at what we do.”

 “Pull over,” and then he yells “Short halt” into the company mic.

 The trucks move to the side of the road.
 His men immediately begin jumping out of the vehicles to pull security but he waves them all back in.
-Sergeant Scibbons gets out and the LT signals for him to follow, walking a few steps away, namely out of earshot.
-Once he is comfortable he rounds on the man.
+Sergeant Scibbons gets out and the LT signals for him to follow, walking a few steps away to get out of earshot.
+Once he is comfortable Evan rounds on the man.
 “Alright, I’ve had enough of your shit.”